mui/mui-x/docs/data/date-pickers/validation/validation.md

 - On the `month` and `year` views—all the values beginning after today won't be selectable.

 {{"demo": "DateValidationDisableFuture.js", "defaultCodeOpen": false}}

+## Date validation

+All the props described below are available on all the components supporting date edition.

 ### Set date boundaries